Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Furthermore, it uses [composer] too to manage a dependency.
 So use the release zip to install it, or use and init the source.

+See general end user documentation for [installing a module].

 * From the zip